+.
 Now is the time to oil harness, and we know you can get the best at 72 E. Second South.

-Are you slos?
-If so, investigate the merits of HERBINE.
-It is a concen-trated medicine, the dose is small, yet it quickly produces the most gratifying it quickly produces the most gratifying results, digestion improves, the lips and checks lose their pallor, the eye be-comes bright and the step elastic, Price, 50 cents, Z. C. M. I. Drug Dept. Jenson, Box 1316.
-Salt Lake City.
-PRIMARY NOTICE.
+Are you sick?
+If so, investigate the merits of HEBBINE.
+It is a concen-trated medicine, the dose is small, yet it quickly produces the most gratifying results, digestion improves, the ling and cheeks lose their pallor, the eye be-comes bright and the step clastic.
+Price, 50 cents.
+Z. C. M. I. Drug Dept.